 16. Set your hot water heater to no more than 120 degrees Fahrenheit.

-According to the Consumer Product Safety Commission, 120 degrees or lower will help your family avoid getting scalded by hot water, and also it’ll decrease your monthly power expense.
+Water heater manufacturers suggest a temperature between 120 – 140 degrees.
+According to the Consumer Product Safety Commission, 120 degrees will help your family avoid getting scalded by hot water, and also it’ll decrease your monthly power expense by staying on the lower end of the suggested temperature.

 17. Hang your clothes to dry outside (and keep your dryer vent clean if you use it!).

-How to save on the electricity bill when you’ve got laundry to do?
-Summer is a great time to hang dry your laundry and give your dryer a break from pulling electricity to run.
-But if that’s not possible, at the very least, be diligent about cleaning out your dryer vent and keeping the appliance clean so that it doesn’t have to work harder than needed.
+If air drying isn’t possible, be diligent about cleaning out your dryer vent and keeping the appliance clean so that it doesn’t have to work harder than needed.

 Read more household cleaning tips.